 2. Paper Plate Rainbow

-Cut a paper plate in half and let kids glue strips of colorful tissue paper to form a rainbow.
-Attach cotton balls at both ends to create fluffy clouds.
-Hang the finished piece near a window or on the wall to brighten up any space with a touch of spring magic.
+Cut a paper plate in half and let kids glue strips of colorful tissue paper across it to form a rainbow.
+Attach cotton balls at both ends to create fluffy clouds, then hang the finished piece near a window for a touch of spring magic.
+It’s a great craft for practicing color order and works beautifully as quick, low-mess classroom or rainy-day activity.

 3. Egg Carton Caterpillars

-Cut an empty egg carton into a row of connected cups.
-Let kids paint each section in bright colors and attach googly eyes on one end to make a face.
-Use pipe cleaners to create tiny antennae, bringing the caterpillar to life with a fun and quirky look.
+Cut an empty egg carton into a row of connected cups, then let kids paint each section in bright colors and attach googly eyes at one end.
+Use pipe cleaners for tiny antennae to bring the caterpillar to life.
+It’s a brilliant recycling craft — turning something headed for the bin into a toy — and a great companion to a reading of The Very Hungry Caterpillar.

 4. Coffee Filter Butterflies

-Let children color a coffee filter with markers in any pattern they like.
-Lightly spray it with water and watch the colors blend into a beautiful watercolor effect.
+Let children color a coffee filter with markers in any pattern they like, then lightly spray it with water and watch the colors blend into a beautiful watercolor effect.
 Once dry, pinch the middle and wrap a pipe cleaner around it to form the butterfly’s body.
+The color-bleeding moment is a little science lesson in itself, and kids love seeing how their pattern transforms.

 5. Springtime Sun Catchers

-Cut out any spring-themed shapes from contact paper, like flowers or butterflies.
-Let kids stick small pieces of tissue paper onto the sticky side, creating a beautiful stained-glass effect.
-Hang them on windows and enjoy the magical play of light and color.
+Cut out spring-themed shapes from contact paper — flowers or butterflies work well — and let kids stick small pieces of tissue paper onto the sticky side to create a stained-glass effect.
+Hang them on windows to enjoy the magical play of light and color.
+It’s a no-glue, low-mess project that looks far more impressive than the effort it takes.

 6. Bunny Ears Headband

-Cut out two bunny ears from construction paper and attach them to a headband.
-Add a soft pink inner ear using paper or cotton.
-Once finished, kids can hop around the house with their brand-new bunny ears!
+Cut out two bunny ears from construction paper and attach them to a headband, then add a soft pink inner ear using paper or cotton.
+Once finished, kids can hop around the house with their brand-new bunny ears.
+It’s perfect for Easter, doubles as a dress-up prop, and is simple enough that even young children can help assemble it.

 7. Tissue Paper Flowers

-Stack a few sheets of tissue paper together and fold them like an accordion.
-Wrap a pipe cleaner around the center and gently pull apart the layers to create soft, fluffy petals.
-These flowers look great in a vase or as part of a spring decoration.
+Stack a few sheets of tissue paper together and fold them like an accordion, then wrap a pipe cleaner around the center and gently pull apart the layers to create soft, fluffy petals.
+These flowers look great in a vase or as part of a spring decoration, and a bunch of them makes a lovely homemade gift for a grandparent or teacher.

 8. Bird Feeder Pine Cones

 Take a pine cone and cover it in peanut butter, then roll it in birdseed until fully coated.
 Hang it outside with a piece of string and watch as birds flock to enjoy the treat.
-It’s a great way to teach kids about nature and caring for wildlife.
+It’s a wonderfully hands-on way to teach kids about nature and caring for wildlife — and the payoff of watching real birds visit keeps them coming back to check on it.

 9. Rock Painting

-Find smooth flat rocks and paint them in different colors.
-Let kids decorate them with patterns, polka dots, or tiny animals.
+Find smooth flat rocks and paint them in different colors, letting kids decorate them with patterns, polka dots, or tiny animals.
 Once dry, these painted stones can be used as garden decorations or paperweights.
+Turning rock-hunting into part of the activity gets kids outside first, and the finished rocks make great little gifts or “kindness rocks” to hide around the neighborhood.

 10. Paper Roll Bees

-Paint toilet paper rolls yellow and add black stripes for the bee’s body.
-Glue on googly eyes and attach pipe cleaners for antennae.
-Finish it off by adding wings cut from white paper or fabric.
+Paint toilet paper rolls yellow and add black stripes for the bee’s body, then glue on googly eyes and attach pipe cleaners for antennae.
+Finish by adding wings cut from white paper or fabric.
+It’s another great recycling craft, and the finished bees pair perfectly with the egg-carton caterpillars for a whole spring-bug collection.

 11. Rainbow Pasta Necklaces

-Dye dry pasta using food coloring and let it dry completely.
-Once ready, kids can thread the pasta onto string, creating bright and fun necklaces.
-This is also a great craft for practicing fine motor skills!
+Dye dry pasta using food coloring and let it dry completely, then let kids thread the pasta onto string to create bright, fun necklaces.
+This is a great craft for practicing fine motor skills, and tube-shaped pasta like penne or rigatoni is easiest for little fingers to thread.
+Prep the dyeing the day before so the craft itself stays quick and mess-free.

 12. Bunny Paper Bag Puppets

-Cut out bunny ears, whiskers, and noses from construction paper and glue them onto a paper bag.
-Once the puppet is ready, kids can use it for a spring-themed play or storytelling activity.
+Cut out bunny ears, whiskers, and a nose from construction paper and glue them onto a paper bag to make a puppet.
+Once it’s ready, kids can use it for a spring-themed play or storytelling activity.
+Making a few different animal puppets together turns the craft into an afternoon of imaginative play long after the gluing is done.

 13. Butterfly Handprints

-Paint kids’ hands in different colors and press them onto paper to form butterfly wings.
-Draw a simple body in the center, add antennae, and watch as their tiny hands turn into fluttering butterflies!
+Paint kids’ hands in different colors and press them onto paper to form butterfly wings, then draw a simple body in the center, add antennae, and watch their tiny hands turn into fluttering butterflies.
+Like the handprint bouquet, this one makes a precious dated keepsake — and using two contrasting colors for the wings makes it pop.

 14. Ladybug Stones

-Find smooth round stones and paint them red with black spots.
-Add googly eyes or paint a cute face on the front.
+Find smooth round stones and paint them red with black spots, then add googly eyes or paint a cute face on the front.
 Once dry, these ladybug stones make the perfect garden decorations or lucky charms.
+They pair naturally with the mandala rock painting, and tucking them among real garden plants is a fun finishing touch kids love.

 15. DIY Wind Chimes

-Paint old cans, bottle caps, or wooden sticks in bright colors.
-String them together using yarn or twine and hang them outside.
-The wind will create a soft and soothing melody as it passes through.
+Paint old cans, bottle caps, or wooden sticks in bright colors, then string them together using yarn or twine and hang them outside.
+The wind will create a soft, soothing melody as it passes through.
+It’s another great upcycling project, and experimenting with different materials teaches kids how shape and size change the sound each piece makes.

 16. Feathered Bird Masks